Sergei Ipatov: Main scientific interests and achievements

 Together with Eric Elst and Thierry Pauwels, Ipatov observed asteroids and comets using the 0.85-meter Schmidt telescope at the Royal Observatory of Belgium and was the co-discoverer of eight asteroids that got numbers.

 Together with Keith Horne, he compared the exoplanet detection capability of microlensing observations for several telescopes and several models of a choice of microlensing events selected for observations.
 While constructing algorithm for such comparison, he analyzed models of sky brightness and seeing for considered telescopes.
 The algorithm also suggests the optimal sequence of observations of microlensing events.

-He also studied non-astronomical problems, e.g., the channel routing for two-layer microchips.
+The migration of planetesimals in the planetary systems of Proxima Centauri, TRAPPIST-1 and Gliese 581 was studied.
+In particular, it was found that the mass of water delivered to the potentially habitable inner planet Proxima Centauri b from the feeding zone of Proxima Centauri c, located beyond the ice line, could exceed the mass of Earth's oceans.
+The sizes of the feeding zone of Proxima Centauri c, stable orbits within this feeding zone, and the motion of planetesimals in the Hill sphere of Proxima Centauri were calculated.
+It was noted that this star should not have as massive an Oort cloud analogue as our Solar System.
+Estimates were made of the growth of exoplanets through planetesimals initially located at different distances from the star in the TRAPPIST-1 and Gliese 581 systems.
+Ipatov also studied non-astronomical problems, e.g., the channel routing for two-layer microchips.
 He was responsible for mathematical modeling for a grant from the oilfield services company Schlumberger "Studies of the generation of acoustic waves under the influence of fluids on pore walls and their propagation in a porous medium with fluids and gases."

 Awards and honors

 Asteroid 14360 discovered by Eric W. Elst was named "Ipatov".
 In 2005 the International Astronomical Union (IAU) approved this name (14360 Ipatov) with the following justification: Sergej Ivanovich Ipatov (born 1952) is a Russian scientist and specialist in the migration of minor planets.
 During his stay in 1999 at the Uccle Observatory, he was shown to be a very fine observer who made several discoveries with the Uccle Schmidt telescope.

 In 2019, Ipatov was awarded with the F. A. Bredikhin Prize in astronomy of the Russian Academy of Sciences for the cycle of works "Formation and evolution of the Solar System".
 Scientists are awarded with this prize once in 3 years.